ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * Each compare-exchange item contains:
   * A key which is a unique string across the cluster.
-  * A value which can be any json value you choose.
+  * A value which can be numbers, strings, arrays, or objects.
+    Any value that can be represented as JSON is valid.
+  * Metadata
   * Raft index which increments to enable comparison.
     Any change to the value or metadata changes the Raft index.
-  * Metadata

 * Creating and modifying a compare-exchange item is an atomic, thread-safe [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) interlocked compare-exchange operation.